Heart of Horse Sense serves at-risk youth in Western North Carolina.

-Heart of Horse Sense also support individual therapy for at-risk youth, through EAP.
+Equine Assisted Psychotherapy (EAP) & Learning (EAL) , are especially suited for youth, in that they are not office-based interventions.
 EAP is engaging, interesting and does not require youth to be verbal about their thoughts and feelings.
 Instead, it allows them the opportunity to try out new behaviors and get feedback from an unbiased source: the horse.
 For some youth this is the "last chance corral", in that everything else has been tried and nothing has worked.
 Horses can make a difference when nothing else does!

 One in four children are living in poverty in Buncombe County.
 Last year, there were over 500 students classified as homeless living in Buncombe County.
 That is enough students to fill an entire elementary school.
 Research has linked child poverty with societal costs including academic under achievement, higher dropout rates, higher rates of teen pregnancy, higher costs of crime, and poorer overall health outcomes.

 54% of Asheville City and Buncombe County students are on free and reduced lunch.
 And 54% of Asheville City and Buncombe County students are on free and reduced lunch.

 The unemployment rate for Buncombe County has stayed at an average 7.7% since 2011.
 However, many people who are currently employed are underemployed - working at minimum wage and having to work multiple jobs to make ends meet.
 One in five American adults work in jobs that pay “poverty-level wages,” and the current minimum wage is lower, in inflation-adjusted terms, than it was in 1968.

 A single parent would have to work 82 hours a week at minimum wage in order to afford a modest two-bedroom apartment in Asheville.